 WHY JOIN THIS PROGRAMME?

-Our Reading for Change Book Club offers a challenging and supportive space for thinking afresh about ‘Leadership’ and growing your Capability for Insight.
+Our Reading for Change Book Circle offers a challenging and supportive space for thinking afresh about ‘Leadership’ and growing your Capability for Insight.

 The programme takes an indirect approach to exploring ‘Leadership’ so as to work at a deeper level than what is commonly found in most ‘Leadership’ Programmes.